INTERVIEW: DNA analysis reconnects murdered victims of communism with their family

 What are your main tasks and methods?

-We are trying to finish the unknown stories of people who somehow disappeared or vanished.
+We are trying to finish the unknown stories of people who vanished.
 What we actually do is find out about the circumstances, such as why and when they got lost and what happened next, how they died etc. In general, we are looking for the victims of communism.
 For example, there are no documents about the underground soldiers who were killed, no relations to put together the whole story.
 We are trying to find the exact place where people were buried, then research the documents proving their identity, carry out DNA profiling to make sure that the person’s identity is correct.
 That way we can give them real names, since they were buried as unknown soldiers, killed somewhere in a forest or in prison.

 How many people, according to Polish historians, vanished during communist repressions in Poland?